Samsung Galaxy Z Fold 8, Fold 8 Ultra & Z Flip 8: Unpacked date, specs, price, and everything we know

 What is the difference between the Galaxy Z Fold 8 and Fold 8 Ultra?

-The Fold 8 Ultra is the higher tier, rumored to feature a larger 8.0-inch main display, a 6.5-inch cover screen, a 200MP main camera, up to 16GB RAM and 1TB storage, and a thinner ~4.1mm unfolded body.
-The standard Fold 8 keeps a 7.6-inch inner and 5.5-inch cover display with a 50MP ultra-wide and 12GB RAM at a lower price.
+They are different shapes, not just different tiers.
+The Fold 8 Ultra is the tall foldable, with an 8.0-inch main display, a 6.5-inch cover screen, a four-camera array headlined by a 200MP main and a 10MP 3x telephoto, up to 16GB RAM and 1TB storage, and a ~4.1mm unfolded body.
+The standard Fold 8 is a new wide design with a 5.5-inch 16:10 cover screen and a squarer 7.6-inch 4:3 inner display, but only two rear cameras — a 50MP main and 50MP ultra-wide, with no telephoto.

-How much will the Galaxy Z Fold 8 and Flip 8 cost?
+How much will the Galaxy Z Fold 8 and Flip 8 cost in India?

 What chipset do the Galaxy Z Fold 8 and Flip 8 use?

-The Galaxy Z Fold 8 and Fold 8 Ultra are expected to run the Snapdragon 8 Elite Gen 5 for Galaxy.
-The Galaxy Z Flip 8 may vary by region, with some markets getting Samsung's own Exynos 2600 chipset instead.
+The Galaxy Z Fold 8 and Fold 8 Ultra are both expected to run the Snapdragon 8 Elite Gen 5 for Galaxy.
+The Galaxy Z Flip 8 splits by region: the US, Canada, Japan, Australia, and South Africa are expected to get the Snapdragon version, while Europe, South Korea, and most likely India receive Samsung's own Exynos 2600 instead.

 Do the new foldables run Android 17?